learn-co-curriculum/aws-review-strings-lab/README.md

 Four tests down, six to go!

-## Read the MDN Documentation on String Methods and Practice Using a Few
+## Read the MDN Documentation on String Methods and Practice One

 ### `excitedWelcomeMessage`